Danish Model Engines (Viking)

 It appears that Kaj Neilsen did not pursue the manufacture of the Mikro diesel with any great vigour.
 Only around 250 examples of the original sideport Mikro-I model seemingly ended up being produced.

 In 1949 a comprehensively revised 2 cc Mikro-II model featuring crankshaft front rotary valve (FRV) induction appeared to replace the earlier model.
 This engine was apparently designed by an engineering colleague of Neilsen's named Henriques.
 However, there were many problems with the original version of this model.
 The cylinder was made too thin - it tended to split.
 The contra-piston was somewhat awkwardly adjusted by rotating the entire cooling jacket by means of a tommy bar which was inserted into one of a number of holes drilled radially in the cooling fins around the jacket’s circumference.
-In addition, the motor was provided with only two holes for mounting, a detail that probably originated from the engine’s use in model race cars.
+In addition, the motor was provided with only two holes for mounting, a detail that probably originated from the engine’s primary intended use in model race cars.

 Design revisions were soon put in hand to address these issues, but the damage had been done.
 A planned production series of 1,000 units was apparently started, but only about 200 examples ended up being completed.